-##A couple of years ago, Valencia celebrated the ‘València Ciudad Amable y el XV Congreso Ibérico La Bicicleta y la Ciudad’.
+##A few years ago, Valencia celebrated the ‘València Ciudad Amable y el XV Congreso Ibérico La Bicicleta y la Ciudad’.
 ‘Ciudad Amable’ is an incentive from Andalusia, to promote the concept of a “friendly city”, with good public transport services, less traffic, nature and parks, sustainable tourism and safe cycling routes.
 Valencia with its now amazing network of cycle trails, the river park of the Turia, definitely fits the criteria.
 ‘La Ola Fresca’ was lucky enough to be involved in providing vegan ‘friendly’ food with minimal packaging for several hundred hungry cyclists.

 These vegan polenta cupcakes, with orange ‘taronja’, gave a Valencian theme and kept to the guidelines but the only snag was ‘Cupcake holders’, which seem to have become more and more plastic as the cupcake craze has taken off.
 However, it is so easy to make your own and they look pretty too.
 Just take un-dyed baking parchment sheet and cut into small squares slightly bigger than your molds.
 When you have made your mixture, you just make a little triangle fold so you have a tulip-shape and fill straight away.

 Makes about 16

 140g Rice Flour

 Dessert spoon of raising agent Baking powder

 150ml Soya Milk

 Scant dessert spoon of panela or unrefined sugar